xetus-oss/salt-testbed/README.md

 * `templates/`: This directory contains templates for initializing new salt testbed setups.
 The files are copied into their respective directories when `vagrant up` is ran and a new environment is detected.

 * `salt`: This is the base directory for the salt environment, you can think of it as `/srv/` in a production environment.
 The salt directory is divided into several sub-directories to keep things organized as the environment increases in complexity.

-* `tools`: Included here are the various tools to make working with re-usable salt formulas a little easier.
-It's primarily focused around using git to work with formulas stored in their own project.

 * `salt-src` **(optional)**: If using the `salt_development` feature, then place the salt source in this directory.
 See [Salt Development Mode](docs/salt-development-mode.md) for more information.